harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### Can we manually reset the delegate metrics being scraped by Prometheus?

 Manual reset is not supported.
-However, all the metrics are reset when the delegate restarts.
+However, all metrics reset when the delegate restarts.

 ### What types of tasks are included in delegate monitoring and reporting?